WSSamuel/Clinical-Trial-Analysis/README.md

 FROM aero_data
 ```

-The only column I found odd values was N/A in the Phase column, however, I discovered that these are trials without FDA-defined phases.
+- The only column I found odd was N/A in the Phase column, however, I discovered that these are trials without FDA-defined phases.
 ## Data Cleaning & Manipulation

-Before analysis, I need to
+Before analysis, I need to:
 1. Split the NCT column to get the nct number and company name
 2. Remove the columns; Title, Summary, Start_Month, Condition, and Meshes
 3. Remove duplicate data